clarkedarkmatter/smart-goose/content/pages/posts/pro-life-2021.md

       value: In the Wake of Roe vs. Wade, Whistleblowers, David Sharp is the Pro-Life Champion for Kentucky
       keyName: property
     - name: og:description
       value: Why it still matters.
-From Mississippi to Texas to Kentucky, leaders like Texas Gov. Greg Abbott and David use their platform to protect the unborn and crack down on illegal abortions.
+From Mississippi to Texas to Kentucky, leaders like Trump, Texas Gov. Greg Abbott and David use their platform to protect the unborn and crack down on illegal abortions.
       keyName: property
     - name: og:image
       value: https://sharp4congress.b-cdn.net/images/blog/pro-life-prez.jpeg